🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Chapter 2: Hall Effect Measurement

-From Lorentz Force to van der Pauw Hall Configuration, Multi-Carrier Analysis, and Temperature Dependence
+From the Lorentz Force to van der Pauw Hall Configurations, Multi-Carrier Analysis, and Temperature Dependence

 📖 Reading time: 45-55 minutes 📊 Difficulty: Intermediate 💻 Code examples: 7

-The Hall effect is a powerful technique that utilizes the deflection of charge carriers in a magnetic field to determine carrier density, carrier type (electron/hole), and mobility.
-In this chapter, you will learn the theory of the Hall effect based on the Lorentz force, the relationship between Hall coefficient and carrier density, van der Pauw Hall measurement configuration, multi-carrier system analysis, and the elucidation of carrier scattering mechanisms from temperature dependence, and perform practical Hall data analysis using Python.
+The Hall effect is a powerful technique that uses the deflection of charge carriers in a magnetic field to determine carrier density, carrier type (electron or hole), and mobility.
+In this chapter, you will learn the theory of the Hall effect based on the Lorentz force, the relationship between the Hall coefficient and carrier density, the van der Pauw Hall measurement configuration, analysis of multi-carrier systems, and how carrier scattering mechanisms can be revealed through temperature dependence, and you will perform practical Hall data analysis in Python.

 Learning Objectives